andreyfomenkov/green-cat/README.md

 Known issues
 ------------

 As mentioned before you should build & run your project on Android device prior to start using GreenCat plugin.
 Compiling and dexing structural code changes, like adding **public** members, works fine, but trying to deploy them may cause runtime errors.
 Such kind of changes require compile not for a particuar class but for the whole module.
-So, use this plugin only for testing and debugging small pieces of code very fast.
+So, use this plugin only for testing and debugging small pieces of code.

 License
 -------